davidgsd/AllScan/README.md

 *Note for HamVOIP nodes: The web server folder may be /srv/http/ instead of /var/www/html/, and the web server group name may be http instead of www-data.

 # Manual Update
 The update process is similar to the install process with exception that you don't need to create the allscan directory and should make a backup copy of it.
-Log into your node with SSH and run the following commands*:
+Log into your node and run the following commands*:

 	sudo su # if you are not already logged in as root user cd /var/www/html